AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ### Halo Theme issues

-_NOTE:_ Currently, when importing from Flash Builder, it will gather information about the theme, but the process of using this information for building with it has not been completed!
+_NOTE:_ Currently, when importing from Flash Builder it detects and stores theme information, but automatic inclusion during builds isn’t yet implemented!

 There is an option that will allow you to build older Flex 3 projects that require embedding Halo with the build.
 If you try to build and run into errors that say something like  `is only supported by type ... with the theme(s)`, as shown here: